TheTophatDemon/Total-Editor-3/README.md

 I don't know if I'll add many more features to it, unless people are actually using it for stuff.

 As for the code, it is written in C++17, though I started it in C and that shows in certain places.
-For libraries, I used [Raylib 4.5](https://github.com/raysan5/raylib) for rendering, [CPPCodec](https://github.com/tplgy/cppcodec) for base64 conversion, and [Nlohmann's JSON lib](https://github.com/nlohmann/json) for JSON'ing.
+For libraries, I used [Raylib](https://github.com/raysan5/raylib) for rendering, [CPPCodec](https://github.com/tplgy/cppcodec) for base64 conversion, [Nlohmann's JSON lib](https://github.com/nlohmann/json) for JSON'ing, and [Dear ImGui](https://github.com/ocornut/imgui) for GUI'ing.

+Credit for the editor font goes to [Humble Fonts Gold II](https://somepx.itch.io/humble-fonts-gold-ii) made by Eevie Somepx.

 ## Building

 I use SCONS as a build system.
-All the dependencies are statically linked, so make sure you have a RayLIB (release 4.5) libary file (libraylib.a) in libraries/lib and run:
+Make sure you have a RayLIB 4.5 library file (libraylib.a) in libraries/lib and run:

 > scons
 >